musheen/LevelSetFortran/README.md

 # levelSetFortran
 Three dimensional level set methods code.
-Reads an .stl file and creates a signed distance function field using WENO5.
+Reads a .stl file and creates a signed distance function field using WENO5.
 Also runs min/max flow on the level set field to smooth the geometry using 2nd order central differencing.

 I have included two sample .stl files to get you started.
 One is a cube, and the other is two cubes with a unit spacing of 10 between them.